ildella/moar-javascript-service-project-template/README.md

 # ildella-nodejs-template

-NodeJS project template with all facilities I work with
+NodeJS project template with all the facilities I work with.